BCI-Walls: A robust methodology to predict success or failure in brain computer interfaces: Methods

 Data was obtained from 20 healthy participants (9 males, 11 females).
-Prior to the experiment, participants were given an information sheet and were asked to give signed consent by signing 2 consent forms, one for the researchers and another for them to keep.
+Prior to the experiment, participants were given an information sheet and were asked to give signed consent by signing two consent forms, one for the researchers and another for them to keep.
 Ethical approval was given by the ethics committee at the Institute of Neuroscience and Psychology, School of Psychology at the University of Glasgow, with reference 300210055.
-The data was acquired using an Attys data acquisition device (\url{www.attys.tech}), and its data acquisition programmes `attys-ep' and `attys-scope'.
-The Attys is made up of 2 channels and a 24-bit ADC.
-A compound electrode allowed connection of the Cz to both channels.
-The difference in potential of both sides of the brain were measured between Cz and A1 (left side), connecting the negative input of Channel 2 (also acting as ground) to the left ear, and between Cz and A2 (right side) connected to the negative input of Channel 1, while the participants' facial expressions were recorded for later observation.
+The data was acquired using an Attys data acquisition device (\url{www.attys.tech}), made up of 2 channels at 24-bit resolution, and its data acquisition programmes `attys-ep' and `attys-scope'.
+EEG recordings were single channel between an Ag/AgCl electrode at Cz \& A2 and GND at A1.
+The 2nd channel was not used.

-Due to issues with the equipment, participants 2 and 6 had to be excluded from the study.
+Participants 2 and 6 had to be excluded from the study because of faulty electrodes.
 About 180 sets of data are analysed in this study.
 These are stored in an open-access database \cite{Bohollo2022}, all ethics files can also be found on the database.

-Data was recorded during 10 activities, including a VEP and a P300, where a stimulus was produced randomly after 7 to 13 seconds.
-The tasks ranged in mental activity and were VEP and P300 recordings, jaw clenching, reading, colouring, attempting a word search, trying a Sudoku, playing `Subway Surfers' game on the phone, lying with eyes closed and repeat with eyes opened.
-Subjects sat in front of the camera to do this experiment and all tasks were recorded.
+Data was recorded during 10 activities and P300 where pink horizontal stripes were produced randomly after 7 to 13 seconds while otherwise a chequerboard was inverted every second.
+The P300 was recorded for a duration of 5 minutes while the participants sat on a chair directly opposite a screen.
+The tasks generating various levels of artefacts were jaw clenching, reading, colouring, attempting a word search, trying a Sudoku, playing `Subway Surfers' game on the phone, lying with eyes closed and repeat with eyes opened.
+Subjects sat for all tasks except the lying down ones.
+Each of these ran for a duration of 2 minutes.
+The `attys-ep' programme was used to record the P300, while the rest were recorded using `attys-scope'.